-Postural neck pain issues are (along with emotionally related neck pain and injury related neck pain) by far the most common causes of neck pain.
-We seem to increasingly live in a world that predisposes us to postural issues, and our necks are one of the most common casualties of poor postural habits.
+Postural neck pain issues are by far the most common causes of neck pain.
+We live in a world that predisposes us to poor posture and our necks are one of the most common casualties.

-When your posture is not within the ideal range your neck may suffer.
+When your posture isn’t mostly held within the ideal range your neck may suffer.
 If you habitually sit with rounded shoulders and a sunken chest it causes shortening and compression of the vertebrae and soft tissues of the neck.
 Over time, as the upper back muscles weaken and the soft tissues adapt, our necks can become chronically shortened and drop forward, this is called a ‘forward head carriage’.

-A sub-category of postural neck pain is neck pain caused by sleeping in unnatural positions and postures.
-If you spend 8 hours per night in an awkward position your neck can take that just as hard a working 8 hours per day at a poor workstation.
+Another type of postural neck pain is neck pain caused by unnatural sleeping postures.
+If you spend 8 hours per night at an awkward neck angle it can be just as bad as working 8 hours per day at a poor workstation.

-The impact of poor posture and a chronically shortened neck can induce muscle tightness, muscle trigger points, disc compression, scar tissue formation and joint inflammation.
-These kind of changes are what turn a posturally compromised neck into a stiff, sore neck.
+The impact of poor posture and a chronically shortened neck tissues can induce muscle tightness, muscle trigger points, disc compression, scar tissue formation and joint inflammation.
+These kinds of changes are what turn a posturally compromised neck into a very stiff, sore neck.